 First Saturdays from 1-4pm

 Drop in for a free hands-on art activity this summer on first Saturdays between 1 and 4pm, with programs that encourage children and parents to engage in some creative looking.
 This summer's programs include Finger Painting on June 2; Wacky Waterworks on July 7; and Little Statues, Big Fun on August 4.

 Come join us this summer as the Spirit of Music Garden in Grant Park blossoms into an urban dance space.
-Dance to the sounds of 48 different live bands and DJs and get into step with dance lessons beforehand.
-Glide across the restored 4,900-square-foot, 100 percent recycled, open-air dance floor at Grant Park designed by Chicago artist Dan Peterman.
-Swing, waltz, cha-cha or simply enjoy the music.
+Dance to the sounds of 48 different live bands + DJs and get into step with dance lessons beforehand.
+Glide across the restored 4,900-square-foot, 100 percent recycled, open-air dance floor designed by Chicago artist Dan Peterman.

 Family Night at Chicago Children's Museum